January 2nd, 2015

-For the recent launch of RapidWeaver 6 I decided to sell the upgrade directly, and I’m glad I did.
+For the recent launch of RapidWeaver 6, I decided to sell the upgrade directly, and I’m glad I did.
 The amount FastSpring take per transaction is nothing compared to what Apple takes.
-You can see the numbers from that launch here.
-I’m not saying you should always launch directly on the Mac, but in this case I think I made the right call.
+I’m not saying you should always launch directly on the Mac, but in this case, I think I made the right call.

 I’m specifically talking about bundle deals run by StackSocial, MacUpdate, and MightyDeals.
 I used to love bundles, then I got convinced they were bad for our customers.
 I stopped participating in them for awhile and missed out on a lot of revenue because of it.
 I’m now fully behind bundle deals again and am glad I changed my mind.